-The Asia Group Capital Advisory Partners, LLC (“TAG”) is a boutique capital advisory firm specializing in cross-border transactions across the Asia-Pacific region.
-Our practice is anchored in Hong Kong and Washington D.C., covering markets from the Mekong to the Potomac.
+The Asia Group Capital Advisory Partners, LLC (TAG CAP) is a boutique capital advisory firm specializing in cross-border transactions across the Asia-Pacific region.
+The practice is anchored in Hong Kong and Washington D.C., and covers markets from the Mekong to the Potomac.
 The firm focuses on connecting private equity, multinational corporate, sovereign, and non-traditional sources of capital with leading technology, consumer, energy, and healthcare assets that reflect political, socioeconomic, and strategic dynamics at play throughout our core markets.